hieplq/hieplq.github.io/docs/my-space/idempiere/sharepoint-stograte-provider.md

 ```

-2. create service for auto run
+2. Create a service for auto-run.

-3. configuration Storage Provider on idempiere (can be on Tenant or System level)
+3. Configure the Storage Provider in Idempiere (this can be done at the Tenant or System level).

 ![1747031721907](image/sharepoint-stograte-provider/1747031721907.png)

 ![1747031787302](image/sharepoint-stograte-provider/1747031787302.png)

-4. run "Migrate Storage Provider" to move current file (on database) to new Storage Provider
+4. Run "Migrate Storage Provider" to move the current files (from the database) to the new Storage Provider.

 ![1747031856651](image/sharepoint-stograte-provider/1747031856651.png)